 A medical guideline and parent brochure were developed as resources for primary care providers to help them discuss this information and support families.
 It is important to note that these resources are not recommended for broad public distribution, so we advise that you do not print and put copies on display for casual reading.
 One-on-one discussion between a primary care provider and family members in the sharing of this information is essential.

-There are no print copies of these resources available for order.
-Please print the PDF documents from Child Health BC.
+There are no print copies of these resources available for order, but you can download and print both the PDF brochure and guidelines.

 The Medical Guideline for the Prevention and Management of Hypoglycemia in First Nation Infants and Young Children provides evidence-based information on the prevention and management of hypoglycemia in First Nations infants and young children.